KodiBearGit/Codecademy-Fotomatic/README.md

 Project is: in progress

 ## Inspiration
-Codecademy Fotomatic Project intended to test persons in fixing issues related to display adn postioning with CSS
+Codecademy Fotomatic Project intended to test persons in debugging CSS

 ## Contact
 Created by KodiBearGit